WaldemarWalo/DataScienceProjects/Mechanical_Bearing_Classification/README.md

-# Title: Detecting defected mechanical bearings
+# Title: Mechanical Bearings Classification

 ## Brief Summary:
 - Unbalanced, binary classification of mechanical bearing based on features from accelerometer data and DC motor.
 Dataset with 10 million records and 14 features